khanonjs/khanon.js-website/public/tutorials/01-blank-project.md

 Source files are placed in this folder.

-`app.ts` is usually placed in the root of *src*.
-This is the place where the application starts.
+`app.ts` is usually in the root of *src*.
+This is the place where the application begins.

-To start a Khanon.js application, you need to create a class, extend [AppInterface](https://khanonjs.com/api-docs/classes/decorators_app.AppInterface.html) and decorate it with the [App decorator](https://khanonjs.com/api-docs/functions/decorators_app.App.html).
+To start a Khanon.js application you need to create a new class, extend [AppInterface](https://khanonjs.com/api-docs/classes/decorators_app.AppInterface.html), and decorate it with the [App decorator](https://khanonjs.com/api-docs/functions/decorators_app.App.html).

 The entry point of the application is the mandatory [onStart](https://khanonjs.com/api-docs/classes/decorators_app.AppInterface.html#onStart) callback.
-Khanon.js will call this method once everything is ready to start.
-Use [KJS](https://khanonjs.com/api-docs/modules/kjs.KJS.html) namespace or [switchState](https://khanonjs.com/api-docs/classes/decorators_app.AppInterface.html#switchState) method to start running states and scenes.
+Khanon.js calls this method once everything is ready to start after creating the Babylon.js engine.

 **app.ts**
 ```